Best restaurants in Dallas

 What is it: A delicious eatery serving traditional Lebanese food in Richardson.

-Why go: Launched as a sweets shop in 2002 by three brothers, Afrah is now a full-service restaurant offering traditional Lebanese eats prepared following their mother’s home-cooked recipes.
+Why go: Originally launched as a sweets shop in 2002 by three brothers, Afrah is now a full-service restaurant offering traditional Lebanese eats prepared following their mother’s home-cooked recipes.
 We don’t typically go for buffets, but Afrah is quickly changing our mind.
 For just $12.99 during the week, pack your plate with minced meat pies, falafel, baba ganoush and, true to their bakery roots, some of the best baklava you’ll find in the area.

 What is it: An upscale steakhouse in Northwest Dallas.